Best Things to do in Alicante – Ultimate Guide

 Visit some of the best Alicante beaches to suntan and relax

-Another all-time favorite beach for many locals and visitors is the San Juan Beach.
-Do note that it’s around 9km away from El Postiguet Beach, however its an ideal for those who want to try water-based activities and sports.
+Another all-time favorite beach for many locals and visitors is San Juan Beach.
+Do note that it’s around 9km away from El Postiguet Beach; however, its an ideal for those who want to try water-based activities and sports.
 If you are looking for a less crowded place to enjoy your vacation, try La Albufereta Beach, situated about 5km from the city.

 If you are visiting Alicante with a car, then you might want to check out some of the best beach wagons to carry your essentials all at once.